Higher Categories and Topological Quantum Field Theories: Introduction

 which satisfies certain compatibility conditions. \end{enumerate}

 Given a \CatNameShort{$G$} $\cross{\Cat}{G}$ and a closed oriented $4$-manifold $M$, the procedure of constructing the invariant of $M$ from $\cross{\Cat}{G}$ goes as follows.
 Take a triangulation $\T$ of $M$.
 A coloring $\ColorS$ assigns an element of $G$ to each $1$-simplex and a simple object of $\cross{\Cat}{G}$ to each $2$- and $3$-simplex.
-These assignments satisfy certain constraints.
-To avoid the distraction from technical details here, we simply present of the form of the partition function of $M$:
+These assignments are subject to certain constraints.
+To avoid distraction from technical details here, we simply present the invariant in the form,

-where $\T^i$ is the set of $i$-simplices and $Z_{\mathcal{S}}(\Delta_i)$ is some factor associated to the $i$-simplex $\Delta_i$.
-Thus for each coloring $\mathcal{S}$, every simplex in $\T$ contributes a factor to the partition function.
-Usually, the contributions from the top dimensional simplices are most important.
+where $\T^i$ is the set of $i$-simplices and $Z_{\mathcal{S}}(\Delta_i)$ is some factor associated with the $i$-simplex $\Delta_i$.
+Thus for each coloring $\mathcal{S}$, every simplex in $\T$ contributes a factor to the invariant.
+Usually, the contributions from the top dimensional simplices are the most important ones.
 See Section \ref{sec:partition} for more details.
-The main theorem of the paper states:
+The following is the main theorem of the paper.